3manuek/3manuek/content/posts/2025-06/postgres_swarm.md

 - [Container](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/#images-and-containers): A process that runs on a node in a swarm.
 - [Swarm](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/): A cluster of Docker Engines that are joined together to run services.

+## Architecture

+The following are the required ports to be enabled for cluster communication:

 | Port  | Protocol | Description                                                                                 |
 |-------|----------|---------------------------------------------------------------------------------------------|